wp-plugins/wpsso/readme.txt

 		* Youtube Videos and Playlists

 <blockquote>
-<p>WPSSO is a fork (aka child) of the popular <a href="http://wordpress.org/plugins/nextgen-facebook/">NextGEN Facebook</a> (NGFB) plugin &ndash; they have the same author, many of the same great features, but WPSSO strives to be a little <strong>smaller and faster</strong> by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
+<p>WPSSO is a fork (aka child) of the popular <a href="http://wordpress.org/plugins/nextgen-facebook/">NextGEN Facebook</a> (NGFB) plugin &ndash; they have the same author, many of the same excellent features, but WPSSO is packaged without the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
 WPSSO has 25% less code, is 0.0070 secs faster per page load, and is often preferred for websites that already have (or don't need) a set of sharing buttons.
 </blockquote>

 = Complete Meta Tags =